CONP-PCNO/dats-app/1000GenomesProject_scripts/README.md

 DATS.json: Output 1000 Genomes Project DATS JSON file.

-validate_json.pl: perl script that validates user-specified JSON files against a user-specified schema, which has been used to validate the 1KGP JSON files against the DATS dataset_schema.json.
+validate_json.pl: perl script that validates user-specified JSON files against a user-specified schema, which has been used to validate the 1KGP JSON file against the DATS dataset_schema.json and the schemas linked within.

 Usage notes: